scottie-will/reTone/README.md

 3. Wait for the model to download
 4. Done!
 The model stays cached for future use

+## Supported Sites

+- Reddit
+- LinkedIn
+- Local test page

 ## Usage

-1. Visit a supported site (Reddit, LinkedIn, or the test page)
+1. Visit a supported site
 2. Look for the rewrite button on posts
 3. Click to rewrite the post
 4. Click again to toggle back to original